jgensler8/UIC-Off-Campus/README.md

 npm install
 ```

-create front end deps (assuming you have bower $):
+create front end deps (assuming you have bower, see below):
 ```
 bower install
 ```

-start the server
+start the server:
 ```
 node server.js
 ```

 ##Back end built with the help of:##
 *   Node.js
-*   Restify
+*   Express
 *   Mongoose

 ##Front end build with the help of:##